 Allow your cookie sheet to cool completely before cleaning.
 These directions are intended to help remove recent spots and stains to avoid permanent discoloration.

 - Wipe away excess.
 Using a paper towel, wipe away excess grease or solid residue from the cookie sheet.

 - Make a paste.
 For heavily stained areas, clean pans with a paste of baking soda and Simple Green All-Purpose Cleaner.
 This helps the cleaner stay in place, and acts as an additional abrasive against stains.
 Allow to sit for 3-5 minutes.

 - Soak.
-Soak the sheet for 3-5 minutes, allowing the cleaner to work through the remaining oils and grease.
+Soak the sheet for 3-5 minutes, allowing the solution to work through the remaining oils and grease.
 If your baking sheet doesn't fit into the sink completely, rotate it so that all areas soak for the recommended time.
-After the 5 minutes, drain your sink.
-(Bonus: the Simple Green solution will also clean your drain as you empty the sink.)
+After 5 minutes, drain your sink.
+Bonus: the Simple Green solution will also clean your drain as you empty the sink.

 - Scrub.
 Scrub away any additional carbon or grease residue.
 If your cookie sheet is aluminum, use a scrubbing pad.
 Scrub a stainless steel cookie sheet with a scouring pad or steel wool.
 If your baking sheet is non-stick, use a nylon scrubber or sponge to scrub in circular motions.